zachgardner/amazon-eks-example-for-stateful-java-service/README.md

 This repository aims to show how a stateful Python Service can be deployed on EKS.
 To still being able to scale the service Amazon ElastiCache is used to persist the state at a central place.

 Remarks:
-The Python code bases from this Python Blog https://www.Pythoninuse.com/spring/springboot_session_redis.
-The code in this repo has added functionalities and customizations to make it run in a container environment working with Amazon ElastiCache Redis.
+The code in this repo has added functionalities and customizations to make it run in a container environment working with Amazon ElastiCache for Redis.
 Thanks for the contribution of the before mentioned blogger.

 **Be aware that the deployment is not covered by the AWS free tier.
 Please use the [AWS pricing calculator](https://calculator.aws/#/estimate) to an estimation beforehand**